jatingarg619/DeepSeek-R1/README.md

 # DeepSeek Architecture Implementation

-This project implements the DeepSeek architecture with Multi-head Linear Attention (MLHA) and Mixture of Experts (MoE) with loss-less load balancing.
-The implementation is based on the original SmolLM2 architecture with significant improvements in attention mechanism and parameter efficiency.
+This project implements a modified version of the DeepSeek architecture with Multi-head Linear Attention (MLHA) and Mixture of Experts (MoE).
+The implementation uses a smaller model configuration optimized for training efficiency while maintaining the core architectural features.

 ## Key Features